faisalarkan21/cms-laboratory/README.md

 * [concurrently](https://github.com/kimmobrunfeldt/concurrently), for run multiple commands

 ## How to Use
 Sorry, for a while this repository not for being used for the public.
-It's for my scientific journals.
-I just keep it on github for greater ease in the process of program development. thank you!
+It's for my scientific journals. :warning:  <br>
+I just keep it on github for greater ease in the process of program development. thank you! :gift:

 Made by :computer:
  <br>